cncounter/gc-handbook/04_GC_Algorithms_Implementations.md

 >
-1. CMS-concurrent-abortable-preclean – Phase of the collection “Concurrent Abortable Preclean” in this occasion
+> 1. <a>`CMS-concurrent-abortable-preclean`</a> – Phase of the collection “Concurrent Abortable Preclean” in this occasion
-1. 0.167/1.074 secs – Duration of the phase, showing elapsed and wall clock time respectively.
+> 1. <a>`0.167/1.074 secs – Duration of the phase, showing elapsed and wall clock time respectively.
 It is interesting to note that the user time reported is a lot smaller than clock time.
 Usually we have seen that real time is less than user time, meaning that some work was done in parallel and so elapsed clock time is less than used CPU time.
-Here we have a little amount of work – for 0.167 seconds of CPU time, and garbage collector threads were doing a lot of waiting.
+Here we have a little amount of work`</a> – for 0.167 seconds of CPU time, and garbage collector threads were doing a lot of waiting.
 Essentially, they were trying to stave off for as long as possible before having to do an STW pause.
 By default, this phase may last for up to 5 seconds.
-1. [Times: user=0.20 sys=0.00, real=1.07 secs] – The “Times” section is less meaningful for concurrent phases, as it is measured from the start of the concurrent marking and includes more than just the work done for the concurrent marking.
+> 1. <a>`[Times: user=0.20 sys=0.00, real=1.07 secs]`</a> – The “Times” section is less meaningful for concurrent phases, as it is measured from the start of the concurrent marking and includes more than just the work done for the concurrent marking.

 >
 1。CMS-concurrent-abortable-preclean -阶段的集合”并发Abortable Preclean”在这个场合